-Wild Willpower would not have been designed nearly as efficiently or ecologically-considerate without many insights she learned alongside San Jose State University Professor Frank Schiavo (1939-2010) throughout the final 4 years of his life..
+Wild Willpower would not have been designed nearly as efficiently or ecologically-considerate without many insights learned from San Jose State University‘s Professor Frank Schiavo (1939-2010).

-“Frank” (as he was known to friends & students) helped change & evolve Silicon Valley’s environmental standards after living an inspiring & dedicated life- the environmental teacher that was known for “walking the walk” for several reasons:
+“Frank” (as he preferred to be called) helped change & evolve Silicon Valley’s environmental standards after living an inspiring & dedicated life- the Environmental Studies professor was known for “walking the walk” for several reasons:

 He & Sigmund Beck built California’s first passive solar design home, & after being challenged by The City of San Jose because they believed “it did not meet Fire Code”, he met with City Council & was able to overturn their decision- thus legalizing Passive Solar Design Homes for us all.